Distributed Out-of-Memory NMF on CPU/GPU Architectures: pyDNMF-GPU for heterogeneous systems

-Communication takes place through various channels with different bandwidth and latency.
-We refer to communications between GPUs on the same node, as intra-node communications, and those between GPUs on different nodes as inter-node communications.
-The latter often have the lowest bandwidth and highest latency, and could easily become bottlenecks for distributed algorithms such as NMF.
-For these practical reasons, in our implementation, we avoid all-reduce collective calls, as much as possible.
-When $n>m$, $CNMF$ is more efficient than $RNMF$ because it costs less to communicate $\mat{A}\mat{H}^T$ which is of size $m \times k$ Conversely, when $m>n$, $RNMF$ is more efficient, because it cost less to communicate $\mat{W}^T\mat{A}$ which is of size $k \times n$.
+Communication takes place through various channels with different bandwidths and latency.
+We refer to intra-node communications as any communication on the same node, i.e., yellow, pink, and black lines in Figure~\ref{fig:hardware} and those between different nodes as inter-node communications. i.e red lines in Figure~\ref{fig:hardware}.
+The latter often have the lowest bandwidth and highest latency and could easily cause bottlenecks for distributed algorithms such as NMF.
+For these practical reasons, in our implementation, we avoid all-reduce collective calls as much as possible.
+When $n>m$, \emph{CNMF} is more efficient than \emph{RNMF} because it costs less to communicate $\mat{A}\mat{H}^T$ of shape $m \times k$, and \emph{RNMF} is more efficient when $m>n$ because it cost less to communicate $\mat{W}^T\mat{A}$ of shape $k \times n$.

+The FLOP (Floating Point Operations) count for the given Distributed RNMF (Row-wise Nonnegative Matrix Factorization) algorithm can be calculated by going through each of the operations performed in the algorithm.
+Below is a rough estimation of the FLOP count for each line of interest in the algorithm: